splanck/vkernel/README.md

 ## Building

-Ensure the cross toolchain is available in your `PATH`:
+Before building, source the environment setup script to add the cross toolchain to your `PATH` and export the build variables:

 ```
-export PATH="$HOME/opt/cross/bin:$PATH"
+source envsetup.sh
 ```

 Then build the kernel: